Skip to main content

 Supports Skin’s Barrier Function

-One of the ways Vitamin C benefits overall skin health is by supporting the skin’s barrier function.
+One of the ways vitamin C benefits overall skin health is by supporting the skin’s barrier function.
 The lipid barrier is an essential part of the skin’s outer layer and is often likened to mortar, holding together the bricks that are your skin cells.
 When healthy, it acts like your skin’s security guard: It keeps in the good by helping skin retain moisture and keeps out the bad by denying potential irritants (like troublesome free radicals).
-Studies show that Vitamin C enhances the production of barrier lipids and, by extension, the skin’s ability to protect itself from transepidermal water loss, keeping it healthy, happy and hydrated.
+Studies show that vitamin C enhances the production of barrier lipids and, by extension, the skin’s ability to protect itself from transepidermal water loss, keeping it healthy, happy and hydrated.

 Minimizes Fine Lines & Wrinkles